garethsb-sony/nmos-api-security/best-practice-authorisation.md

 ### Authorisation Server

-The server issuing access tokens to the client after successfully authenticating the resource owner and obtaining authorisation.
+The entity issuing access tokens to the client after successfully authenticating the resource owner and obtaining authorisation.

+> This is done through the Security API?

 ### Access Token

-A short lived JSON Web Token that may be used by a client to access privileged resources on the resource server.
+A short lived JSON Web Token that may be used by a client to access privileged resources on the Resource Server.

 ### Bearer Token